-There are as many models for running an international-class race team as there for any other form of business.
-A few are funded by large corporations with talent and sponsorship carefully aligned to the corporate mission.
-Most are complex partnerships of smaller companies that morph opportunistically from season to season.
-Some of the most visible and successful teams in the paddock have grown up around an individual, or multiple-generations of a family, whose business and the racing effort are one and the same.
+Some racing teams are funded and managed directly by manufacturers but most are complex partnerships of smaller companies that morph opportunistically from season to season.
+Some of the most successful teams in the paddock have grown up around individuals and families whose business and the racing effort are one and the same.
 Ten Kate Racing is one of these, a family-run team responsible for campaigning the official Honda WSBK Team.
+UPDATE: At the end of 2018 Honda and ten Kate parted ways - a loss for Honda as ten Kate will undoubtedly be highly competitive campaigning a Yamaha in 2019.

 ten Kate and Honda

 Ronald ten Kate manages the race team he and his cousin and co-owner, Gerrit ten Kate, began in the early ‘1990s.
-Both are former motocross racers, developed a tuning shop, then a successful Honda dealership and specialty racing parts business - Ten Kate Racing Products in Nieuwleusen, the Netherlands.
-Today, the Ten Kate Racing Honda World Superbke Team is one of the most successful teams in international motorcycle racing competeition.
+Both are former motocross racers, developed a tuning shop, then a successful motorcycle dealership and specialty racing parts business - Ten Kate Racing Products in Nieuwleusen, the Netherlands.

 Few teams have ever achieved the early success of ten Kate Racing.
 In 2001 ten Kate Racing moved from the Dutch national roadracing series to compete in the Supersport class of the Superbike FIM World Championship series.
 Beginning the next season, 2002, ten Kate Racing riders won six WSS Riders’ championships in a row on Honda CBR600RRs.